Broadbeach, Queensland: Education

 Broadbeach State School is a government primary (Prep–6) school for boys and girls on Alexandra Avenue.
 In 2017, the school had an enrolment of 895 students with 52 teachers (48 full-time equivalent) and 34 non-teaching staff (23 full-time equivalent).
 In 2018, the school had an enrolment of 947 students with 58 teachers (53 full-time equivalent) and 36 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

 There is no secondary school in Broadbeach.
 The nearest government secondary school is Merrimac State High School in neighbouring Mermaid Waters.

 Amenities

-Oasis shopping centre is the second shopping centre in the suburb has over 100 specialty stores and a Woolworths supermarket.
-Oasis shopping centre has a number of restaurants located on the pedestrian section of Victoria Avenue.
-The centre is located across the road from the beach and is one block from the Gold Coast Highway.

 The Broadbeach Surf Life Saving Club patrols the beach in the centre of the suburb.

-Representing the suburb in the AFL Queensland State League and having its home ground at Merrimac Oval is the Broadbeach Australian Football Club.

-Other facilities include the Broadbeach Bowls Club and the Broadbeach Surfschool which provides surfing lessons.

 Despite being called the Broadbeach Library, the Gold Coast City Council operates this public library at 61 Sunshine Boulevard in neighbouring Mermaid Waters.
 It opened in 2008.

 There are a number of parks in the suburb, including: